 Now that we’ve looked through the various standard components of a commission scheme, what’s a good one and are you being paid enough?

 When it comes down to it, a majority of commission schemes in the market, although varied in structure, end up returning a similar percentage return on your billings.

-If you’re earning less than 32%, it doesn’t necessarily mean you have a bad commission scheme.
+If you’re earning less than 33%, it doesn’t necessarily mean you have a bad commission scheme.
 You may be working with a large global player who offers access to established relationships with clients, allowing you to maintain a strong pipeline without the pressure of business development.
-Although your percentage return is lower, you could be earning more money than a recruiter who’s yielding 35%, but taking home less.
-If that’s not the case, you might not be billing enough to hit higher percentage tiers.
+They may also offer more support in the form of learning & development, marketing and more.